No More Mobile Roaming Fees by 2017

 The concept of ‘net neutrality’ is also being introduced which means that mobile service providers will have to treat all internet traffic equally while providing internet service.
-Though it has not been strictly implemented, but the rules allow for specialized and innovative services like IPTV, high-definition videoconferencing, healthcare services like telesurgery, and self-driving cars.
+Though it has not been strictly implemented, the rules allow for specialized and innovative services like IPTV, high-definition video conferencing, healthcare services like telesurgery, and self-driving cars.
 It has also been said that providers not complying with the rules will face severe sanctions.

-Meanwhile, form April 2016, mobile roaming charges will decrease to 0.05 Euros per minute for incoming calls, 0.19 Euros per minute for outgoing calls0.02 Euros for messages and 0.05 Euros per megabyte of data consumed.
+Meanwhile, from April 2016, mobile roaming charges will decrease to 0.05 Euros per minute for incoming calls, 0.19 Euros per minute for outgoing calls0.02 Euros for messages and 0.05 Euros per megabyte of data consumed.
 Though it is impossible to predict the full impact of this deal, yet it is clear that the EU wants a complete revamp of its telecom rules by 2016.

-Hopefully this deal brings significant benefits to all mobile users across the EU nations.
+Hopefully, this deal brings significant benefits to all mobile users across the EU nations.